 “That’s enough,” Maximilian whispered.
 Tiny covered Cordelia’s body again with the blanket.

 “Wake the crew up, and have them assemble on deck.
 I’ll deal with this,” Maximilian said.
 He took his pistol out of his foot locker, made sure it was loaded, and walked upstairs to the ship’s deck.

 “You’re probably wondering why I’ve brought you all up here,” Maximilian said.
-His voice boomed with authority over the wind that whipped around the crew, standing around him in a crescent.
+His voice boomed with authority over the wind whipping around the crew.
+They stood around him in a crescent.
 “I want you to take a careful look at those around you.”

-The crew looked at one another, sharing murmurs of puzzlement.
+The crew looked at one another, sharing a few weak murmurs of confusion.

 “What’s this about?”
 Tin-Toothed Hines shouted.

 “Can you tell me who’s missing?”
 Maximilian said, now inches from Hines’ face.
 Maximilian raised his eyebrows.
 He took a step back and began pacing along the line of pirates, his hand poised over the pistol of his hip.